 It might take time to work through your thoughts and feelings.
 That’s OK.
 There might also be challenges to navigate, including the reactions of family, friends and people in your community.
 As you go through this period of adjustment with your child, your love and support is very important for your child’s wellbeing.

-Looking after yourself when your child is gender diverse
+Looking after yourself when your child is trans or gender diverse

 It’s important to get support for yourself, especially if you’re worried or you find it hard to understand your child.
 Your GP is a good place to start.
 If your GP isn’t familiar with or supportive of gender diversity in childhood, it’s OK to find another GP.
 You can get a recommendation from a gender clinic.

 You’re not alone, even if you feel isolated.
 Many families have experienced or are experiencing similar challenges adapting to their child’s gender identity.
 Peer support can help you feel connected and give you hope for the future.
-You could try getting in touch with a parent support group like Transcend or Parents of Gender Diverse Children.
+You could try getting in touch with a parent support group like Transcend, Parents of Gender Diverse Children or Transforming Families.

 Most children grow up thinking of themselves as a girl or a boy and don’t question their gender.
 But some children and teenagers in all cultures identify as a gender that’s different from their assumed gender.

-Some families find that their other children are the first to support and affirm their gender-diverse sibling.
+Some families find that their other children are the first to support and affirm their trans or gender-diverse sibling.
 But siblings can feel upset and struggle to understand and adapt to the changes.

 Talking with your other children about their feelings and how the situation is affecting them can help a lot.
 For example, you might ask, ‘How do you feel about your brother wanting to use a new name?’ or ‘Are other children talking about it at school?’

 Some children find it hard to adapt to the changes and might tease their sibling or use hurtful names.
 If this happens, it’s important for you to stop the name-calling and guide your other children towards more positive ways of talking.